-32 Crowned Obas in Ibadan: It’s a joke carried too far — Olubadan — Nigeria Today
+32 CROWNED OBAS IN IBADAN: It’s a joke carried too far — Olubadan — Nigeria Today

 Speaking through his Director of Media, Mr Adeola Oloko, Olubadan expressed his displeasure at the comments by the Commissioner for Local Government and Chieftaincy Matters, Mr. Bimbo Kolade, on a private radio station.
 The Oba said his opposition to the chieftaincy review embarked upon by the State Government stands.

-According to the monarch, the erroneous impression in that interview was that Kabiyesi had at one time opposed the chieftaincy review before he later changed his mind to support it.
+According to the monarch, the erroneous impression in that interview was that Kabiyesi had at one time opposed the chieftaincy review then changed his mind to support it.
 This, he said, was far from the truth.

 Olubadan said; “For the avoidance of doubt, there was never a time that Olubadan supported the review.
 This was why the first class monarch did not submit any memorandum nor make any presentation to the panel.